bdorney/CMS_GEM_Analysis_Framework/README.txt

     CMS_GEM_Analysis_Framework.
 For a full explanation of the available configurations please consult 4.e.

-    The contents and layout of the output root file are described in Section 4.f.
+    The contents and layout of the output files are described in Section 4.f.

     Three example config files: 1) mapping config file, 2) analysis config file, and 3) run config file have been provided in the default repository.
 A usage example is given as: